zapplebee/bloop/README.md

 or

 ```
-npx degit github:zapplebee/bloop
+npx degit github:zapplebee/bloop#main [your project directory]
+cd [your project directory]
 yarn
 ```

-Make sure to update your package.json fields for you new project.
+Make sure to update your `package.json` and `readme.md` for your new project.